openshift-kni/cnf-features-deploy/ztp/ztp-policy-generator/README.md

-# Policy Generator (PolicyGen)
+# PolicyGen (Policy Generator) & SiteConfig (SiteConfig Generator)

+## 1. PolicyGen
-The policy generator (PolicyGen) is a kustomize plugin used to facilitate creating ACM policies from a predefined Custom Resources (CRs).
+PolicyGen is a plugin used to facilitate creating ACM policies from a predefined Custom Resources (CRs).
 There are 3 main items (Policy Categorization, Source CR policy and PolicyGenTemplate) that PolicyGen rely on to generate the ACM policies and its placement binding and placement rule.

 1 - Policy Categorization:

- Any generated policy needs to be placed under one of the following categories;
+For a large scale deployment, the ACM policies that will be applied to the OpenShift clusters need to be categorized.
+PolicyGen categorize the ACM policies as follow;

-   - Common: a policy exist under the common category will be applied to all clusters.
+   - Common (policies): policies that will be applied to all managed OpenShift clusters.

-   - Groups: a policy exist under the groups category will be applied to group of clusters.
-Every group of clusters could have their own policies exist under the groups category.
-Ex; Groups/group1 will has its own policies that get applied to the clusters belong to group1.

-   - Sites: a policy exist under the sites category will be applied to a specific cluster.
-Any cluster could has its own policies exist under the sites category.
-Ex; Sites/cluster1 will has its own policies get applied to cluster1
+   - Group (policies): policies that will be applied for a group of the managed OpenShift clusters.

+   - Sites/clusters (policies): policies that will be applied to a single managed OpenShift cluster.

 2 - Source CR policy:

 The source CR that will be used to generate the ACM policy needs to be defined with consideration of possible overlay to its metadata or spec/data.
-For example; a common-namespace-policy contain a Namespace definition that will exist in all managed clusters.
+For example; a common-namespace-policy contain a Namespace CR that will created/applied on all managed clusters.
 This namespace will be placed under the common category and there will be no changes for its spec or data across all clusters.
-The source CR for this namespace will be as below
+The source CR for this namespace could be as below

 ```
 apiVersion: v1